jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-27x.md

 until 1914.
 Some of its functions were in fact of a public nature.
 Nevertheless these functions were vested with what legally was just a business corporation that was sufficiently independent of the political sector to have a policy of its own.
 Certain federal agencies in this country are other cases in point.

-The Interstate Commerce Commission embodies an attempt to extend the sphere The Inference 293 of public authority without extending the sphere of political decision.
-Or, to present still another example, certain of our states finance state universities “without any strings,” that is to say, without interfering with what in some cases amounts to practically complete autonomy.
+The Interstate Commerce Commission embodies an attempt to extend the sphere of public authority without extending the sphere of political decision.
+Or, to present still another example, certain of our states finance state universities
+“without any strings,” that is to say, without interfering with what in some cases amounts to practically complete autonomy.

 Thus, almost any type of human affairs may conceivably be made to enter the sphere of the state without becoming part of the material of the competitive struggle for political leadership beyond what is implied in